PJ-568/568tools/README_EN.md

 ## To Do List
 - [ ] Fix Search, make it functional.
 - [ ] Multilingual support.
-- [ ] Build`license`page, make it be able to query license and address for all projects.
+- [ ] Build`about`page, make it be able to query license and info for all projects.
 - [X] ~~Build`comment`page, make it without back end.~~
 - [ ] Build`application`page.
 - [ ] ...